Replacing an Expert Witness Unexpectedly: What You Need to Know

 Just as it is important to select the best experts for an upcoming trial, it is important to consider backup experts.
 This is true especially if an expert is key for establishing causation and damages.
 While it may seem like an uncomfortable discussion point, it is worth having a contingency plan.
 If, for example, establishing causation in a medical malpractice case hinges on one particular expert, the attorney should have an alternative plan of action in the case that the expert becomes unavailable.

 A judge can grant permission to replace an expert before the trial officially starts or possibly during a trial.
 However, as stated previously, the attorney may need to perform a new rapid search.
 Such a search must be for a reliable and relevant expert.
-While searching for experts is often done in a hurry and with a large degree of stress upon the attorney, success is attainable.
+While finding an expert witness is often done in a hurry and with a large degree of stress upon the attorney, success is attainable.
 It also doesn’t have to be as stressful with the correct resources available.

 In moments of potential crisis, having the best resources to find a new expert becomes paramount.
 Consulting an experienced expert witness search service can help you find a new expert for the relevant subject matter when you’re under a tight deadline and in need of a niche expert.